Helen Mirren: Political views

+In an interview with Israel's Channel 12 in August 2023, Mirren expressed support for the country's existence, stating, "I believe in Israel because of the Holocaust."
+She said she opposed the direction the country was being taken by the Israeli government and its proposed judicial reform, but also opposed a cultural boycott and remained firmly supportive of the state.
+Reflecting on her first visit to Israel after the Six-Day War in 1967, she recalled, "I witnessed things that were wrong.
+I saw Arabs being thrown out of their houses in Jerusalem.
+But it was just the extraordinary magical energy of a country just beginning to put its roots in the ground.
+It was an amazing time to be here."

+In April 2021, Mirren took part in the music video "La Vacinada" (meaning the vaccinated woman in broken Spanish language) of Italian comedian and singer Checco Zalone.
+In the song and video, Zalone jokes about the fact that, in times of COVID-19 pandemic, it is safer to have an affair with someone who has already been vaccinated against the virus, and as the elderly get vaccinated first, an older partner (played by Mirren in the video) is now the best choice.

+Health and beliefs

 In 1990, Mirren said in an interview that she was an atheist.
 In the August 2011 issue of Esquire, she said, "I am quite spiritual.
 I believed in fairies when I was a child.
 I still do sort of believe in the fairies.
 And the leprechauns.
 But I don't believe in God."

-In a 2008 interview with GQ, Mirren revealed she was date raped as a student, and had often taken cocaine at parties in her twenties and until the 1980s.
+In a 2008 interview with GQ, Mirren said she was date raped as a student, and had often used cocaine at parties in her twenties and until the 1980s.
 She stopped using it after reading that Klaus Barbie made a living from cocaine dealing.